Biaxial tensile testing: Hydraulic Bulge Test (HBT)

 Hydraulic Bulge Test (HBT) is a method of biaxial tensile testing.
-It used to determine the mechanical properties such as Young’s moduli, yield strength, ultimate tensile strength, and strain-hardening properties of sheet material like thin films.
+It used to determine the mechanical properties such as Young's moduli, yield strength, ultimate tensile strength, and strain-hardening properties of sheet material like thin films.
 HBT can better describe the plastic properties of a sheet at large strains since the strain in press forming are normally larger than the uniform strain.
 However, the geometries of forming part are not symmetry, therefore, the true stress and strain measured by HBT will be higher than that measured by tensile test.

 In HBT, rupture discs and high-pressure hydraulic oil are used to cause specimen deformation which also used to avoid influence factors such as friction during small punch test.
 While there are constraints in test conditions, the temperature is limited by solidification and vaporization of hydraulic oil.
 High temperature would lead to loading failure, while low temperature result in the failure of the seal part and the leaking vapor might be dangerous.

 In HBT, a circular sample is normally stripped from a substrate on which they have been prepared and clamped over a hole around its periphery at the end of a cylinder.
 It experiences pressure from one side using hydraulic oil and then bulges and expands into a cavity with increasing pressure.
 The flow stress is calculated from the dome height of the bulging blank and the pressure and height can also be determined.
 Strain will be measured by Digital Image Correlation (DIC).
 With the specimen thickness and clamper size being considered, the true stress and strain can be calculated.

+Other liquids may also be used as the hydraulic fluid in HBT.
+Xiang et al. (2005) developed a HBT for sub-micron thin films by using standard photolithographic microfabrication techniques etch away a small channel behind the film of interest, then pressurized the channel with water to bulge thin films.
+Validity of this method was confirmed using finite element analysis (FEA).